 Mainers love coffee — which isn’t all that surprising considering the average low temperature in Portland is 40 degrees or colder seven months out of the year.
-Sipping on a piping hot cup of Joe is one of the easiest ways to stay warm.
+Sipping on piping hot, delicious coffee is one of the easiest ways to stay warm.
 And if that doesn’t work, there’s always Allen’s Coffee Flavored Brandy, one of the state's top-selling spirits.

 From Kittery to Fort Kent, Mainers have been roasting coffee in small batches long before it was trendy, but nowhere in Maine is coffee taken more seriously than in Portland.
 Despite its modest size and population (less than 67,000 people), The Forest City is as rich in coffee as Bean boots.